-Air Travel with Skates??
+Air Travel with Skates

 Traditionally, skaters usually transport their skates as carry-on items when traveling by air.
 The additional security restrictions imposed after the 9/11 tragedy have made this ability uncertain for most skaters.
 Apparently the sharp blades are considered too "knife-like" by most carriers and they are telling their passengers that they may not be carried on.